-MTV Cuts Ties With Siesta Key's Alex Kompothecras Over Alleged Racist Posts - E!
+MTV Cuts Ties With Siesta Key's Alex Kompothecras Over Alleged Offensive Posts - E!
 Online

-MTV has ended its relationship with Siesta Key star Alex Kompothecras over racist comments he allegedly made on social media.
+MTV has ended its relationship with Siesta Key star Alex Kompothecras over offensive comments he allegedly made on social media.

 On Monday night, ahead of the reality TV show's mid-season premiere, the network told E!
 News in a statement, "We've made the decision to cut ties with Alex and are editing the current season to minimize his presence.
 He will not be in future seasons of Siesta Key."